Summer Sale20% OFFView deals

 For students who read extensively, Readwise acts as a personal knowledge hub, making it one of the best productivity apps for students focused on retention.
 It consolidates highlights and notes from Kindle, PDFs, YouTube, and its own Reader app into a single location.
 Its core strength is its spaced repetition system, which resurfaces your highlights in a daily review, helping you remember key concepts from your study materials long after you've read them.

-The platform truly shines with its seamless integrations, allowing you to export your organized notes directly into tools like Notion or Obsidian to build a powerful, interconnected knowledge base for your courses.
+The platform shines with its integrations, allowing you to export your organized notes directly into tools like Notion or Obsidian to build a powerful, interconnected knowledge base for your courses.
 This makes it invaluable for writing research papers or preparing for cumulative exams.
-Readwise offers a generous 50% student discount — just email hello@readwise.io with proof of your academic status before subscribing.
+Readwise offers a generous 50% student discount.
+Just email hello@readwise.io with proof of your academic status before subscribing.

 Key Details & Tips